kaditya25/game-engine/README.md

 ./visualizer
 ```
 Note that it may take some time (a few 10s of seconds) for all the elements of
-the arena to get populated in RVIZ.
+the arena to get populated into the RVIZ display.

 ### Autonomy Protocol
 The autonomy protocol takes the current quadcopter state and publishes a